jg-you/scm/README.md

 * `unif_prop`: Uniform distribution [**Default**].
 Draw L with the p.d.f.  `Pr(l) = 1 /(L_max-2)`. `L` is limited to 2,...,L_max.

-*Note* The sampler can handle arbitrary facet lists as input.
+*Note*: The sampler can handle arbitrary facet lists as input.
 However, it is better if facet lists are cleansed from the get go.
 By clean we mean that nodes are 0 indexed contiguous integers, and there are no included facet.
 If the data is already cleansed, use the flag `-c` to skip the pre-processing cleansing steps.
 See [scm/utilities](scm/utitilies) for some lightweight python cleansing tools.

-The full list of options is:
+The full list of options for `mcmc_sampler`:

+    Usage:
+      bin/mcmc_sampler [--option_1=VAL] ... [--option_n=VAL] path-to-facet-list
+    Options:
       -b [ --burn_in ] arg                  Burn-in time.
 Defaults to M log M, where M is the sum of degrees.
       -t [ --sampling_steps ] arg           Number of sampling steps.
       -f [ --sampling_frequency ] arg (=10) Number of step between each sample.
                                             Defaults to M log M, where M is the sum of degrees.
       -d [ --seed ] arg                     Seed of the pseudo random number generator (Mersenne-twister 19937).
                                             Seed with time if not specified.
       -l [ --l_max ] arg                    Manually set L_max.
 The correctness of
                                             the sampler is not guaranteed if L_max
                                             < 2 max s.
 Defaults to 10% of the sum
                                             of facet sizes.
       --exp_prop                            Use exponential proposal distribution.
       --pl_prop                             Use power law proposal distribution.
       --unif_prop                           Use uniform proposal distribution
                                             [default].
       --prop_param arg                      Parameter of the proposal distribution (only works for the exponential and
                                             power law proposal distributions).
       -v [ --verbose ]                      Output log messages.
       -c [ --cleansed_input ]               Assume that the input is already cleansed, i.e., that nodes are labeled
                                             via 0 index, contiguous integers; no
                                             facets is included in another.
 Saves
                                             computation and storage space.
       -h [ --help ]                         Produce this help message.

 ## Publications